 ~ Jules was there for us by launching her radio show, The Gluten-Free Voice.
 On this weekly show, she covers the topics we want to hear more about or need to hear about, such as Best New Gluten-Free Products, 6-Month Check Up After Celiac Diagnosis, Dining Out Safely, and Arsenic in Rice.

 ~ Jules was there for us at gluten-free expos, gluten-free conferences, gluten-free fairs, and gluten-free support group meetings all over our country.
 Even as she’s been dealing with this turmoil and stress in her life, she has not missed an opportunity to be there for us.
-I caught up with her earlier this month when we were both in Orlando for the Gluten-Free Living Conference, where she presented to bloggers at the Blogger U. one day and later all conference attendees in the closing panel.
+I caught up with her earlier this month when we were both in Orlando for the Gluten-Free Living Conference, where she presented to bloggers at the Blogger U. on one particular day and later to all conference attendees in the closing panel.

-Quite often it has seemed like Jules must be in more than one place at once as she has criss-crossed across the county to participate in all these events, meet us, and lend her support with baking/cooking/gluten-free lifestyle tips.
+Quite often it has seemed like Jules must be in more than one place at once as she has criss-crossed across the country to participate in all these events, meet us, and lend her support with baking/cooking/gluten-free lifestyle tips.
 I actually met Jules the very first time in a local airport when she was on her way to an expo, shortly before the 1 in 133 event.
 We live about 2 hours apart, but had to meet in person as she was heading off to represent the gluten-free community at yet another event.
 Irony, but reality for sure!

 Meeting “in real life” helped cement our personal friendship, but Jules has always offered her support to everyone with a big smile and a heartfelt hug, and we appreciated that.
 Jules has simply been our friend from the beginning.

 ~ Jules has been there for us in other ways that are “behind the scenes,” but still powerfully positive for our gluten-free community.
-For example, year after year, at the request of Dr. Alessio Fasano (head of the Center for Celiac Research), she has educated medical students on celiac disease and living gluten free.
+For example, year after year, at the request of Dr. Alessio Fasano (head of the Center for Celiac Research and Treatment), she has educated medical students on celiac disease and living gluten free.
 If you’re one who waited years for a celiac or non-celiac gluten sensitivity diagnosis and sought help from many doctors, you know just how critical such training could prove to be.
 “Doctor #1” might be someone who heard Jules—and Dr. Fasano—speak when he was in medical school and, as a result, answers for us and other loved ones will come sooner.